aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

   This list is built based on the `uplink_switches` from all other hosts.
 - Set `avd_overlay_peers` fact containing list of EVPN or MPLS overlay peers per host.
   This list is built based on the `evpn_route_servers` and `mpls_route_reflectors` from all other hosts.
 - The plugin is designed to `run_once`.
-With this Ansible will set the same facts on all devices, so all devices can lookup values of any other device without using the slower `hostvars`.
+With this, Ansible will set the same facts on all devices, so all devices can lookup values of any other device without using the slower `hostvars`.
 - The facts can also be copied to the "root" `switch` in a task run per-device (see example below)